 Aerojet Rocketdyne, a major aerospace corporation responsible for the design, manufacture and operation of a number of critical US space and defense products, seeks a Senior Systems Engineer for a full time position in the Systems Engineering (SE) organization.

-This Senior Systems Engineer position will be located at our Canoga Park, CA facility (Los Angeles area) and will support the RS-25 Program.
+This Sr. Engineer position will be located at our Canoga Park, CA facility (Los Angeles area) and will support the RS-25 Program.

 This candidate will perform senior level engineering for the Systems Development Verification and Test discipline in the SE organization.
 The candidate will be responsible for leading the coordination, assembly and testing of the rocket engines supporting the SLS RS-25 Program.
 This position requires knowledge of and application of basic principles, theories and concepts utilized by systems engineering for rocket engine assembly, development and testing.

 This position may be filled at this level posted or one level higher.